sampsyo/cs6120/content/blog/2019-09-25-vim-syntax-highlighting.md

 extra.author = "Edwin Peguero"
 +++

-# bril-syntax: Syntax Highlighting for Bril in Vim
 This project aimed to provide syntax highlighting for Bril in the Vim text editor, with the goal of learning about the implementation process underlying this ubiquitous category of tools.
 Until now I've taken for granted this tooling across various editing environemnts and programming languages; so I felt that the ability to support my language design efforts might prove useful and interesting.

 ![](bril-syntax.png)